broadinstitute/wfl/docs/md/modules-sg.md

 has three sources:

 - the workload inputs specified to WFL
-- the workflow outpus produced by Cromwell
+- the workflow outputs produced by Cromwell
 - the Clio CRAM record for the workflow's `input_cram` file

 WFL supplements the workload inputs and workflow outputs,